Britain mistakenly puts Russian central bank's address on sanctions list | Politics

 Johnson slapped sanctions on five private banks including Bank Rossiya, which the government said was "privately owned by elite Russian billionaires with direct links to Putin", but spared Russia's largest state banks for now.
 The government mistakenly listed Bank Rossiya's address as "Neglinnaya, 12, Moscow, 107016, Russia" which is the address of Russia's central bank, known in Russian as "Bank Rossiya."

 The private Bank Rossiya is based in the northern Russian city of St Petersburg.
 Neglinnaya Street in Moscow has been home to a Russian or Soviet central bank office for at least a century.
-There is no suggestion that the Russian central bank was sanctioned by Britain.
+The British foreign office later issued an update to make "administrative corrections to two listings under the Russia sanctions regime" which gave the bank's correct address.

-Britain's foreign ministry did not reply to a request for comment on the mix-up.
-The Russian central bank in Moscow did not reply to a Reuters request for comment.
-A source close to the Russian central bank said their understanding was that it was a mistake and that it had had no impact on the bank’s operations.
+The Russian central bank in Moscow did not reply to a Reuters request for comment, but a source close to the bank said their understanding was that it was a mistake and that it had had no impact on the bank’s operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)